lscuquejo/Spring-Project/readme.md

 32 - Added the logic for the functionality of the updateAccount (not working cuz the repository does not have the needed function yet)

-33- fixed some naming problem and added uuid as a parameter for the function (not created yet).
+33 - fixed some naming problem and added uuid as a parameter for the function (not created yet).

+34 - added update account functionality into account service implementation class.